demeter-run/up/stage3/README.md

 The output will show you the planned changes before applying them.
 Answer 'yes' in the confirmation step to continue with the process.

 The execution of the command might take a while depending on the specific cluster.
 Make sure that terraform command completed successfully and there're no error reports in the terminal output.

+## Next Steps

+You're done with cluster provisioning!
+You can start using your Demeter instance.